Wednesday, September 23, 2015

 If it is true that God is both omnipresent and omniscient, then he must also be omnitemporal.

-Everywhere in space is in a state of fluctuation down to the quantum level.
+Everywhere in space is in a state of fluctuation from the quantum level up.
 Nothing is static, everything is in motion and changing.
 To be omnipresent and unchanging, God has to be the same everywhere despite that constant fluctuation.
 Change, itself a time construct, is experienced with time relative to motion (which we know

 thanks to Einstein).
 As a result, I am led to the conclusion that God must be omnitemporal if he is omnipresent.